Top Graphic Design Schools: Get a Graphic Design Education

 UArts offers an incredibly functional graphic design education.
 Traditional design concepts are taught, but UArts preps its design students for current commercial design.
 Education is practical, and also many students take on projects in the Philadelphia area for local businesses.
 UArts also brings in notable guest speakers, lecturers, and workshops to educate its’ students.
 Jared Leto and Joe Dante are alumni of this school, and many fashion designers and producers.

 Yale University School of Arts, the School for Theory and Craftsmanship

 An Ivy-League education is in the cards for some graphic designers.
 Acceptance rate is low, but the Yale University School of Arts degree in Graphic Design is hard to beat.
-The school focuses more on theory, art and craft in its curriculum.
-This creates a valuable education but isn't for those looking for a commercial application.
-Some of the most influential artists, sculptors, photographers and more have graced the halls of Yale School of Arts.
+However, the school focuses more on theory, art and craft in its curriculum.
+This creates a valuable education but isn’t for those looking for a commercial application.
+Some of the most influential artists, sculptors, photographers and so as more have graced the halls of Yale School of Arts.

 Otis College of Arts and Design, the School for the Corporate Designer

 Otis offers one of the most functional educations in Graphic Design on this list.
 Based in LA, students in the Commercial Design program work closely with advertising elements.
 This is a wonderful program for graphic designers who want to work in the corporate sphere.
 However, Otis alumni have gone on to Apple, Target, Conde Nast and other major companies.

 The School of Visual Arts also makes its’ home in Manhattan, but it offers competitive advantages to other schools in the area.
 The school’s main claim to fame is its’ networking and graduate promotion.
 Whether utilizing the internship programs offered or having portfolios sent out to major companies every year, so as students are exposed to industry leaders often.
 The school also offers precise concentrations, such as book jacket or website design.

 California College of the Arts, The Social Justice School